National Park Service: Discretionary spending

 Discretionary spending includes the Operations of the National Parks (ONPS), from which all park operations are paid.
 The United States Park Police funds cover the high-profile law enforcement operations at some of the large parks, including Gateway National Recreation Area, Golden Gate National Recreation Area, and the National Mall.
 The National Recreation and Preservation Program and the Urban Park and Recreation Fund are outreach programs to support state and local outdoor recreational activities.

 The ONPS section of the budget is divided into six operational areas.
 These areas include:

 Resource stewardship

 These are funds and people directed towards the restoration, preservation, and maintenance of natural and cultural resources.
-The resource staff includes biologists, geologists, archeologists, preservation specialists and a variety of specialized employees to restore and preserve cultural buildings or natural features.
+The resource staff includes biologists, geologists, archeologists, museum curators, preservation specialists, and a variety of specialized employees to restore and preserve cultural buildings or natural features.

 Visitor services

 The NPS allocates funds obtained from its visitor services for use in public programs and for educational programs for the general public and school groups.
 Park rangers trained in providing walks, talks, and educational programs to the public frequently conduct such programs.
 Media specialists prepare exhibits along trails, roads and in visitor contact facilities, as well as written brochures and web-sites.